Department of Obstetrics and Gynecology

 Master of Science, University of Alabama in Birmingham, 2007

-Doctor of Medicine, University of Alabama, 2011
+Doctor of Medicine, University of Alabama in Tuscaloosa, 2011

 Jodie Rai, M.D.